TylerLeonhardt/shell-runner-notebooks/README.md

 Parses scripts in popular shell languages and allows you to run the cells in the active terminal below.

-Comment blocks get rendered as markdown.
+- Comment blocks get rendered as markdown.
-Code blocks get rendered as code blocks.
+- Code blocks get rendered as code blocks.

-Currently supported shells:
+## Usage

+Create a file whose filename ends with the following

 * PowerShell (`*.Notebook.ps1`)
 * Bash (`*.Notebook.sh` or `*.Notebook.bash`)